IQSS/Zelig/source/faq.rst

   Imai, Kosuke, Gary King and Olivia Lau.
 2006.
 “Zelig: Everyone’s Statistical Software,” http://GKing.Harvard.Edu/zelig.

 Please also cite the contributors for the models or methods you are using.
-These citations can be found in each individual model's vignette which can be found in the the :ref:`userguide`.
+These citations can be found in each individual model's vignette which can be found in the the :ref:`vignettes:`.

 --------